Five Foods High in Creatine

 Creatine has been found to draw water into muscle cells, which contributes to muscle growth and improved muscle volume.

-In addition, adequate creatine levels, especially when combined with resistance training, stimulate protein synthesis needed for building and maintaining muscle mass.
+In addition, maintaining adequate creatine levels, especially when combined with resistance training, stimulates protein synthesis needed for building and maintaining muscle mass.

 3. Faster exercise recovery